 Most organizations have contributed extensive resources to financial counseling, which is a process geared towards working with the patient to determine what sources of payment are available to them.
 This often looks like financial counselors being well versed in all the different criteria working directly with the patients.
 Some organizations have turned to technology such as BlueMark’s MAPS solution, which gives financial counselors the ability to plug in information and get quick breakdowns of all the different options available to the patient.

 All too often, patients presenting as uninsured or underinsured have coverage that has not been identified.
 Our work in this environment has shown us that as much as 20% of the patients classified as true self-pay or self-pay after insurance actually have insurance or additional coverage that doesn't get identified during intake.

 Finding undisclosed coverage can be a near impossible task.
 Many RCM software aimed at finding hidden coverage rely on databases, clearinghouse, or predictive analytics to find hidden coverage.
 While this helps, some coverage is missed, or false positives are reported from outdated information, creating unnecessary work downstream.

 The only way to get accurate and complete information is going to the source of truth or, in this case, directly to the payer.
 When we consider searching every patient at every visit across the most active payers to find primary, secondary, and tertiary coverage we are talking about hundreds of thousands of queries per month.
 When you add in retro-active Medicaid searching for the true self-pay population, going directly to payers to search for hidden coverage seems impossible.

 The only way to implement an efficient insurance discovery program to ensure you are exhausting all possibilities of coverage is through automation.
-The development and maintenance of the process can put these project out of scope for most organizations.
+The development and maintenance of the process can put these projects out of scope for most organizations.